Printing using hand setting (composition) of type and material and a variety of presses.

 Issues affecting the viability of the craft

-- Market issues: Letterpress can’t compete on price with digital print.
-The process of letterpress printing is slow, large spaces are needed to accommodate the equipment – whereas digital printing (its modern competitor) is fast and less space is needed for equipment (less commercial rent / faster turn-a-round / less waist / higher profits).
+- Market issues: Letterpress can’t compete on speed of production and price with digital print.
+The process of letterpress printing by definition is slow.
+Large industrial / commercial spaces are needed to accommodate the equipment – whereas digital printing (its modern competitor) is fast and less space is needed for equipment (less commercial rent / faster turn-a-round / less waist / higher profits).
+Magnesium and Polymer plates can be manufactured to speed up the production process (made directly from digital files), but these are very expensive and a lot of purists discount these as diluting the craft.

 - Lack of suitable premises: Cast iron presses / Composing stones / Furniture racks / Galley racks / Type cabinets etc. are heavy and take up large areas – this dictates the position (primarily ground floor) and scale of workshop spaces.
 Again, impacting on profitability and often resulting in printers working in converted garages / home studios; primarily driven by affordability.

-- Equipment and raw materials: The materials needed to print (the letters themselves) are inherently fragile (cast from lead or manufacture from wood) – they wear out, when dropped become damaged and unusable.
-Metal letters are designed to be meted down when damages and re-cast.
-A high proportion of letters in use will be well beyond their envisaged life span.
+- Equipment and raw materials: The materials needed to print (the letters themselves) are inherently fragile (cast from lead or manufacture from wood) – they wear out, when dropped become damaged and unfortunately unusable.
+Since the development of mechanical casting machines at the end of the nineteenth century, metal letters are designed to be melted down when damaged and re-cast.
+A high proportion of type available today will be well beyond its envisaged life span.
 Replacement letters are becoming rarer to find with only a small number of foundries still in operation in the UK.
 Replacements (where they can be found) are expensive.
-Wood letters have become a valuable resource on Ebay and are sold individually – this results in cases being plundered and reducing complete alphabets to work with, and cases sold in antiques markets for wall mounted storage.
+Wood letters have become a valuable resource on Ebay and are often sold individually – this results in cases being plundered and reducing complete alphabets to work with – cases are currently sold in antiques markets for decoration / wall mounted storage.

 - Skills issues: There are few people with the skills to repair and service presses.
 Most printing presses are manufactured from cast iron – very strong in compression but weak in tension.
-When presses are damaged, they are very difficult to repair, and are often scrapped.
+When presses are damaged, they are very difficult to repair (cast iron is very difficult to weld), and are often scrapped.

 - Letterpress Workers (LPW) (Milan Italy)